Krups Fast Touch Grinder Review

 The Krups Fast Touch lives up to its name in its simple design but errs on the side of being too simple.
 The Krups earns a score of 5 for ease of use.
 The unit has a short cord that we had to fight with to find a place to plug it in, and is difficult to empty coffee from.
 The unit needs to be turned upside down (careful not to tug that cord!) and usually needs to be brushed out because coffee tends to stick inside.
 If anything, the Krups made us more appreciative of the features on the KitchenAid Blade, which has a longer cord and a removable and hand-washable grinding compartment.

 Like most blade grinders out there, the Krups makes quite a ruckus.
-This earned it a score of 4 out of 10 in this metric.
 While this does make it a bit quieter than some of the other blade grinders we tested (namely the Cuisinart Supreme ), it's still loud enough to offend sensitive ears and earn the wrath of any late sleepers with a bedroom near the kitchen.

 Transferring coffee from the grinder to the brewer can be difficult.
 The Krups is just short of being the messiest grinder we tested, scoring a 2 for mess-free operation.
 After grinding, coffee is difficult and time consuming to brush out from the unit.
 You can save time and have a dingy smelling grinder with coffee residue inside of it, or try to be more thorough and end up getting coffee dust on the counter and on your hands—either way you lose.
 The other tested blade grinder, the KitchenAid (pictured below and right), scored an 8 with its removable and hand-washable grinding compartment.